 But there may be some styles and displays that you cannot edit from here.
 So you have to add some CSS coding.

-There are lots of css plugins that will let you add some coding to customize your WordPress theme, with live preview.
+Many CSS plugins will let you add some coding to customize your WordPress theme, with live preview.

 But wait!
-This post about doing everything with ZERO coding skills.
+This post is about doing everything with ZERO coding skills.

 See how it works in this video: